Nido helps banged-up Mets rally past Marlins 5-4 in 10 - WHIZ News

 Marlins: A few hours before he’s likely to be picked for the NL All-Star team, RHP Sandy Alcantara (9-3, 1.82 ERA) pitches the finale of the four-game series Sunday.
 Alcantara is a top contender to start for the National League on July 19 at Dodger Stadium.
 He struck out 10 in eight shutout innings of two-hit ball Tuesday against the Angels.

 “Sandy’s been huge,” Mattingly said.
-“Basically every day he pitches, your ‘pen gets a day off. … He’s just been a leader for our club.
-I had the same thing in LA with (Clayton) Kershaw.
-Felt like every time he pitched you were going to win.”
+“Basically every day he pitches, your ‘pen gets a day off.”

 Mets: RHP Taijuan Walker (7-2, 2.86), also a potential All-Star candidate, has won four consecutive decisions.